babasaraki/AYS-DataViz/README.md

 ## Invited speaker

-Dr. Umar Ahmad is a PhD student of Genetics (Oncology) with Genetics and Regenerative Medicine Research Centre (GRMCR) of the Universiti Putra Malaysia (UPM) and the Malaysia Genome Institute (MGI).
-He primarily study cancer genetics and genomics through bioinformatics analyses of next-generation sequence (NGS) data such transcriptome (RNA-Seq) and whole genome (WGS) data.
-Currently developing Bioconductor package that could be used to extract bladder cancer RNA-Seq data from cancer publicly available repositories.
+Dr. Umar Ahmad is a PhD student of Genetics (Cancer) with Genetics and Regenerative Medicine Research Centre (GRMCR) of the Universiti Putra Malaysia (UPM) and the Malaysia Genome Institute (MGI).
+His work in basic and translational research is focused on developing targeted therapy for human bladder cancer with primarily focused on cancer genomics and transcriptomics through bioinformatics analyses of next-generation sequence (NGS) data such as transcriptome (RNA-Seq) and whole genome sequencing (WGS) data.
+He is currently developing a R/Bioconductor package that could be used to extract bladder cancer RNA-Seq data from cancer publicly available repositories.

 -   [Umar Ahmad](https://github.com/babasaraki)
 -   @[babasaraki1](https://twitter.com/babasaraki1)